uwspstar/FullStack/CSharp/readme.md

 - DELETE	Delete	404 (Not Found), unless you want to delete the whole collection — use with caution.
 200 (OK).
 404 (Not Found), if ID not found or invalid.
 ### Why can we exclude explicit type parameters when using the generic extension methods?
 - C#'s type inference system automatically determines the correct type

+### Optional parameters
+- Must exist after required parameters.
+- If multiple optional parameters exist and a value is specified for one, all preceding optional parameters must also be supplied values.

+### Named parameters
+- Allow for giving parameters in a method a name
+- Increase code readability
+- Enable you to pass arguments to a method in an order other than in the method signature